yo-yo-yo-jbo/dangerous_dave/README.md

 The `horizontal shift` works with the `starting X coordinate` to position Dave at the right position in the `warp zone.`
 It's interesting to note that there are only `4 warp zones` - in levels `5`, `8`, `9` and `10`.
 All other levels have all those other values as `0`.
-At that point I wanted to take a better look and coded my own parser, which I uploaded to this repository.
+At that point I wanted to take a better look and coded my own parser, which I uploaded to this repository as [dave_parse.py].
 It expects the unpacked `DAVE.EXE` and parses it.
 I believe I found some slight errors in the modding community descriptions, but I was able to work around them.

 ```shell